 It is unlikely that any job will be a perfect fit with your values for your entire career.
 But finding a job that is not in direct conflict with your values is beneficial to your overall health and career.

-I have worked for companies where my SMART goals were written by myself and reflected my personal values.
+I have worked for companies where my SMART goals were written by myself and reflected my values.

-I went to work with a smile on my face each day and was proud of what I accomplished.
+I went to work with a smile on my face each day and was proud of what I had accomplished.

 I flourished in these circumstances because I was true to my values, and the company prospered alongside me.

 My core values are compassion, creativity, humility, wisdom, joy, and excellence.